About This Website

 ··· --- ···

-I've been following the scientific literature regarding climate change for a long time, and saved articles and studies I found especially interesting, which became the core of this site's climate research list when I turned my personal site into this climate site.
+I've been following the scientific literature regarding climate change for a long time, and saved articles and studies I found especially interesting, which became the core of this site's Research list when I turned my personal site into this climate site.
 I've always liked history and facts in general.
 Facts provide context.
 With context, data can become knowledge.
 Without it, all you have is noise.
 If you like, there is more context about me on the About page.

 ··· --- ···